jadedgal/Progress-Race/README.md

 # Updated contents:

  - Bank toasts (popups) to alert you that you owe them, big time
+ - Number formatting with commas  for readability.
+  - Bet customiser with "all in" button.

  - New credit system
 	 -